kunal111219/Screen-Recorder/README.md

     ```bash
     python Screen_recording.ipynb
+    ```
+    The script will start capturing your screen and saving the video as `Recording.mp4` in the same directory.

 3. **Stop the script**

-    Press the q key to stop the recording and save the video.
+    Press the `q` key to stop the recording and save the video.

 ## Configuration